Clairerang/AIOS-LSFS/README.md

 ```

 ### 🏃Run

+> [!IMPORTANT]
-· Please make sure you have read the instructions in [AIOS](https://github.com/agiresearch/AIOS) to set up the environment and launch the AIOS kernel.
+> Please make sure you have read the instructions in [AIOS](https://github.com/agiresearch/AIOS) to set up the environment and launch the AIOS kernel and set up the configurations in ```aios/config/config.yaml```.

+> [!WARNING]
+> The rollback feature of the AIOS terminal requires the connection to the redis server.
+Make sure you have the redis server running if you would like to use the rollback feature.

-· You need to create a folder to put the files you want to manage, Our default folder is ```./root```.
+· You need to create a folder to put the files you want to manage, which will be mounted as the root directory of LSFS.
+By default, it is ```./root```.

 After that, you can run the following command to start the LSFS terminal.